tkurki/signalk-grafana/README.md

 - add a Dashboard and Panel with the default `self` context and `navigation.speedOverGround`
 - change the time range to _Last 5 minutes_ so that the streaming updates are clearly visible

 demo.signalk.org does not support the history API, so you get only streaming updates and the history is not retained over dashboard reloads.

-[InfluxDb plugin](https://github.com/tkurki/signalk-to-influxdb) implements the history API so the easiest way to try also history is to run a local Signal K server with InfluxDb plugin enabled with data playback enabled.
+[InfluxDb plugin](https://github.com/tkurki/signalk-to-influxdb) implements the history API so the easiest way to try also history is to run a local Signal K server with some data the updates and InfluxDb plugin enabled.
+That should give you both access to historical data *and* streaming updates when you select a timerange up to _now_ (_last X minutes_ etc).

 ## Details